Policy as code

 default match := false

-# Cooldown window in days.
-Packages whose upstream publish date is more recent than this are filtered out.
+# Cooldown period in days.
+Packages published more recently than this

 within_past_days := 14